Arsham1024/Arsham1024/README.md

 # Arsham Mehrani
 #### Machine Learning and Cybersecurity Researcher
 ---
 I'm a 4th year Computer Science major at California Polytechnic State University, Pomona (CPP).
-Currently working on school projects + my own senior project.
-My senior project is in the area of AI and Robotics.
+Currently working as a researcher at CALSys Labs.
+My work focuses on building a cyberinfrastructure that scrapes malicious hacker data from the deepweb and the darkweb for the production of cyber-threat intelligence models.

+in addition I am currently researching Neural Networks and Deep Learning concepts.

-my hobbies include automating redundant tasks to makes my life just a bit easier!
+my hobbies include programming smart home devices and building my home server.
-For example: I made a system that recorded my hours worked, made a spread sheet every two weeks to send to my employer.

 ---
 Skills: Python / Java / HTML,CSS,JavaScript